hytechclub/web-101/Week08/StudentDesc.md

 # Web 101: Week 8 - Responsive Design & Bootstrap

 ## Online Learning
-If you are working on this from home, follow these steps:

-1. Watch the Lecture video before Office Hours
-1. Watch the Code-Along video and complete the activity before or during Office Hours
-1. Complete the Individual Exercise before or during Office Hours
-1. Complete the Challenge before, during, or after Office Hours
+If you are participating in Hy-Tech Club remotely, please join the [Zoom office hours](https://hyland.zoom.us/j/985579225?pwd=c0FqV1lwVmtVNS8yV2srWVJTWGZOZz09) from 5:30-7pm on Tuesday 4/7 for this lesson.
+Instructors will be doing a live lecture and code-along at that time.

 ## Lecture
-- <a href="ResponsiveDesignOld.pptx" target="_blank">Responsive Design PowerPoint Presentation</a>
+- <a href="ResponsiveDesign.pptx" target="_blank">Responsive Design PowerPoint Presentation</a>

-# Code-Along
+## Code-Along
 - [Magazine Website Follow-Along](MagazineWebsiteFollowAlongWithCode.md)

 ## Individual Exercise & Challenge